2006 Svenska Cupen

-Svenska Cupen 2006 was the fifty-first season of the main Swedish football Cup.
-The competition started on 17 March 2006 and concluded on 11 November 2006 with the Final, held at Råsunda Stadium, Solna Municipality in Stockholms län.
+The 2006 Svenska Cupen was the 51st season of the main Swedish football Cup.
+The competition started on 17 March 2006 and concluded on 11 November 2006 with the final, held at Råsunda Stadium, Solna Municipality in Stockholm County.
 Helsingborgs IF won the final 2–0 against Gefle IF before an attendance of 3,379.

 First round

 The 34 matches were played between 17 March and 8 April 2006.
 There were 68 teams in the first round from Division 1, Division 2 and Division 3, but also including a few teams from Division 4 and Division 5.